reshmabidikar/reshmabidikar.github.io/2019/07/how-to-create-a-jax-rs-jersey-client-application-for-consuming-a-rest-service.md

 # What is JAX-RS and Jersey Client API?

 JAX-RS is the Java specification for Restful web services.
 It is just a specification, it does not provide an implementation.
 Jersey is the reference implementation of JAX-RS specification.
-There are other implementations of JAX-RS like RESTEasy, etc  The first release of JAX-RS was JAX-RS 1.0.
+There are other implementations of JAX-RS like RESTEasy, etc. The first release of JAX-RS was JAX-RS 1.0.
 It did not provide a client API.
 So vendors like Jersey, RESTEasy provided their own client APIs.
 JAX-RS 2.0 (which is the latest release of JAX-RS) provides a client API.
 The latest release of Jersey (2.25.1) implements this client API.
 So in addition to its proprietary client API, Jersey also implements the JAX-RS client API.
 While implementing a REST client that uses Jersey, it is better to use the JAX-RS specific client implementation and not Jersey's client API.
 So even if the JAX-RS vendor is changed from Jersey to something else like RESTEasy, the code will still work.

 # How to create a JAX-RS client